International

 - Constitutional Democratic Party: centre-left to left-wing, liberal, pacifist; opposition party

-- Japan Restoration Party (JRP): right-wing to far-right, nationalist, populist; third largest force, but is slowly losing representation
+- Japan Restoration Party (JRP): right-wing to far-right, nationalist, populist; third largest force, but is slowly losing representation.

 Executive Power

 The head of State is the Emperor and the role is largely ceremonial.
-The leader of the majority party or leader of the majority coalition in the parliament (House of Representatives) is designated as the Prime Minister for a four-year term.
+The leader of the majority party or leader of the majority coalition in the parliament (House of Representatives) is designated as the japan.kantei.go.jp/ for a four-year term.
 The Prime Minister is the Head of the Government and enjoys executive powers, which include implementation of the law and running of day-to-day affairs.
 The Cabinet is appointed by the Prime Minister.

 Legislative Power

 The legislature in Japan is bicameral.
-The parliament, called National Diet, consists of the House of Councillors (the upper house) and the House of Representatives (the lower house).
-The House of Councillors contains 242 members, elected through a popular vote for six-year terms, with half of the membership being renewed every three years.
+The parliament, called the National Diet, consists of the House of Councillors (the upper house) and the House of Representatives (the lower house).
+The House of Councillors contains 248 members, elected through a popular vote for six-year terms, with half of the membership being renewed every three years.
 The House of Representatives contains 465 members, elected through a popular vote for four-year terms.
 The Constitution of Japan states that the nation's 'highest organ of state power' is the National Diet.
 The executive branch of government is directly or indirectly dependent on the support of the National Diet, which is often expressed through a vote of confidence.

 +